-Dr. Ryan Shaw is Assistant Professor of Music Education at Capital University in Columbus, Ohio.
-At Capital, Ryan teaches introduction and methods courses and coordinates all aspects of the undergraduate music education and summer masters in music education instrumental track program.
-Ryan is also the advisor for Capital’s OCMEA chapter.
-Ryan also oversees the Capital University Winds and Percussion Camp and the Complete Band Director Workshop.
+Ryan Shaw is assistant professor of music education at Michigan State University’s College of Music, where he teaches Introduction to Music Education, Teaching Instrumental Music, and graduate courses in psychology of music education, curriculum, and measurement.
+Prior to joining Michigan State University, Shaw was area head of music education at Capital University in Columbus, Ohio.
+At Capital, Shaw taught introduction and methods courses, and also coordinated all aspects of the undergraduate music education and summer masters in music education instrumental track programs.
+Additionally, Shaw advised Capital’s collegiate NAfME chapter and oversaw the Capital University Winds and Percussion Camp and the Complete Band Director Workshop.

 Shaw received his Ph.D. in Music Education from Michigan State University and earned master’s and bachelor’s degrees in music education from the University of Michigan.
 His scholarly interests include arts education policy and the ways that policy affects music teacher stress, planning, and instructional practices.
 Prior to teaching at the college level, Shaw held positions teaching middle and high school band in two Michigan communities: Berkley (Southeast Michigan) and Cedar Springs (West Michigan).